U.S. Department of Labor

 - The Alliance group will continue to disseminate the quarterly Alliance newsletter.

-- The Alliance group will continue to effectively implement a culture change within the electrical power transmission and service industry.
+- The Alliance group will continue to promote an effectively safety culture to employers in the electrical, transmission and distribution (ET&D) industry.

 - Continue to encourage interested State Plan Programs to support and participate in the Alliance